 Edinburgh Waverley is the most central railway station, located right beside The Balmoral Hotel and within easy walking distance of hotels such as Mercure Edinburgh, Hotel Indigo and The Old Waverley Hotel.
 Princes Street is also the city's main shopping thoroughfare, where you'll find a variety of high-street names, as well as an excellent range of cafes, bars & restaurants.

 Discover more about Princes Street in our guide to Edinburgh's New Town >

-	Scotrail offers local services to Edinburgh for the rest of Scotland, from locations such as Glasgow, Inverness, The Borders and Fife.
-You can also get to Edinburgh from various locations across Scotland and the North of England via the Transpennine Express, serving cities such as Leeds, Liverpool, Manchester and Hull.
+Scotrail offers local services to Edinburgh from the rest of Scotland, from locations such as Glasgow, Inverness, the Borders and Fife.
+You can also get to Edinburgh from various locations across Scotland and the North of England via Transpennine Express, which serves cities such as Leeds, Liverpool, Manchester and Hull.

 Another low-carbon way to arrive in Edinburgh is via bus or coach.
 Edinburgh's main bus terminus is located on St Andrew Square, right in the heart of Edinburgh's East End.

 Scottish Citylink connects Edinburgh to five of Scotland's main cities: Aberdeen, Perth, Glasgow, Dundee and Inverness at least once an hour during peak times.
 There is also a daily service to Fort William which stops at some of the most popular destinations in the Highlands including Glencoe and Bridge of Orchy.
 You can even get the bus to Belfast and Londonderry with a connection via the Stena Line Ferry.

 Once you arrive in Edinburgh, it is very easy to get around the low carbon way.
 Most of the city's main attractions are within walking distance of each other, and longer journeys are well served by our extensive bus, tram and cycle network.